jstewart/redirectmyssl/doc/UserStories.md

 As a public user

 * As a public user, I can see an overview of services that are offered
-* As a public user, I can register an account with my email address and password
+* As a public user, I can register an account with my email address and password (devise registerable)
+* As a public user, I can see a nice page to register with

 As a subscriber